-This product comes as a pencil and is used to define and basically frame and shape the lips.
-If well used it helps to correct lip shapes as well as prevent lip color from bleeding outside of the lip line or into any little lines.
-I also use it to cover the entire lip.
-The lip is topped with a color of the same shade or lighter to give volume, you can use just gloss over it as well, make sure to blend so it doesn't look harsh unless you like that finish.
-Using a lip liner greatly improves the staying power of any lip color.
+This product comes as a pencil and is used to define and basically frame and shape the lips you can also create your version with a very matte lipstick and appropriate brush, in the beauty supply stores also they sell products to prevent the lipstick from 'bleeding' that means running out of the edge of the lips and getting all over no to pretty .
+If well used it helps to correct lip shapes as well as prevent lip color that is to light from giving an undefined lip shape.
+I also use it to cover the entire lip and then I apply either gloss or lipstick on top to increase the lasting time.
+The lip is topped with a color of the same shade or lighter to give volume, make sure to blend so it doesn't look harsh unless you like that finish.
+Using a lip liner greatly improves the staying power of any lip color always make sure that is well blended and not to go over your natural lip line because it never looks good.